Fox-ML-infrastructure/FoxML_Core/README.md

 > **📝 See [CHANGELOG.md](CHANGELOG.md) for recent technical and compliance changes.**

+---

+## ⚠️ **ORGANIZATIONAL USE REQUIRES A PAID LICENSE**

+**If an organization uses this, they need a license.**

+**Organizational Use includes:**
+- Any use by or for a company, university, lab, or other organization
+- Any internal evaluation, pilots, PoCs, dev/staging, or production use
+- Any use supporting revenue, operations, services, or internal tooling
+- Any evaluation/pilot done by an organization
+- Any use by employees, contractors, interns, or affiliates in the scope of their work

+**Free use is limited to:**
+- Personal use (individual, non-commercial, not for any business purpose)
+- Non-commercial academic research at qualifying tax-exempt institutions (see `LICENSE` for full definition)

+**Unauthorized organizational use is copyright infringement.**

+📧 **jenn.lewis5789@gmail.com** | Subject: `FoxML Core Commercial Licensing`

+**Commercial licenses typically start in the low five figures annually.** All commercial licensing begins with a paid pilot.
+See [`LEGAL/SUBSCRIPTIONS.md`](LEGAL/SUBSCRIPTIONS.md) for details.

+---

 FoxML Core is an ML infrastructure stack for cross-sectional and panel data for any machine learning applications.
 It provides a config-driven ML pipeline architecture designed for ML infra teams, data scientists, and researchers.

-> **Note:** Personal / academic use is AGPL-3.0. **Company / production use requires a commercial license.**

 > **📊 Testing & Development:** All testing, validation, and development work is performed using **5-minute interval data**.
 The software supports various data intervals, but all tests, benchmarks, and development workflows use 5-minute bars as the standard reference.